Bezier Splatting for Fast and Differentiable Vector Graphics Rendering: Ablation Study

-We progressively increase the number of curves for vectorizing a watercolor image with numerous small spots.
-As the number of curves grows, our approach first reconstructs the foreground object, the bird, then gradually refines the smaller spots as shown in Fig \ref{fig:curve number}.
+\textbf{Comparing different numbers of curves.} We progressively increase the number of curves for vectorizing a watercolor image (Fig. \ref{fig:curve number}) with numerous small spots.
+As the number of curves grows, our approach first reconstructs the foreground object, the bird, then gradually refines the smaller spots.
 This demonstrates that our method prioritizes the primary structure before optimizing finer details, effectively distributing curves to balance global structure and local texture representation, thanks to our adaptive pruning and densification strategy.